-EBI does share data with FinaMetrica, a company based in Australia which is outside the EEA.
-The data provided to FinaMetrica includes adviser’s names and email addresses.
-Data is only shared once an adviser has given explicit authority by agreeing to the terms and conditions stated within EBI’s website.
-By agreeing to the terms and conditions, the adviser is requesting to become a member of FinaMetrica.
-Advisers that do not wish to join FinaMetrica will not have their details shared.
+We do share data with FinaMetrica, a company based in Australia which is outside the EEA.
+The data provided to FinaMetrica includes names and email addresses of the subscribed member.
+Data is only shared once a client (typically a financial adviser) has given explicit authority by agreeing to the terms and conditions stated within ebi’s website.
+By agreeing to the terms and conditions, the individual is requesting to become a member of FinaMetrica.
+Individuals that do not wish to join FinaMetrica will not have their details shared.

-EBI keep this policy under regular review and may amend the policy from time to time without providing notification.
+ebi keep this policy under regular review and may amend the policy from time to time without providing notification.
 You are responsible for regularly reviewing the policy to confirm your continued agreement with its contents.
 Continued use of our website following any such changes constitutes your acceptance of those amendments and your agreement to be bound by them.

 This Policy was last updated February 2023.